 Types of Roof DamageYour insurance may or may not cover several types of damage that can occur to your roof, such as:

-- Weather damage: This is the most common type of roof damage in Florida and is typically caused by high winds associated with severe weather events such as hurricanes and tropical storms.
+- Weather damage: This is the most common type roof insurance claim in Florida and is typically caused by high winds associated with severe weather events such as hurricanes and tropical storms.
 Wind or weather damage can take many forms, including missing or damaged shingles, tiles, or other roofing materials; holes or punctures in the roof; and debris impact.
 Most policies cover wind damage, but there may be limits on the amount of coverage.
 For example, your policy may only cover wind damage resulting in a roof hole, or it may exclude damage caused by flying debris.

 - Fires: Fires are another common type of roof damage, and they can be caused by lightning strikes, electrical problems, or even careless smoking.
 Most homeowners insurance policies will cover fire damage, but there may be limits on the amount of coverage.